CheliM7/043_ChatGPT/readme.md

 ## Backend

-This is the backend component of the Real-Time Stock Price Prediction Application.
-It is built using Flask and serves as an API to handle requests, process CSV files, and perform stock price predictions.
+This is the backend component It is built using Flask and serves as an API to handle requests
 ### Installation

 1. Navigate to the `backend` directory: